wprender/cloudbreak-docs/docs/mesos/deployer.md

   * All `cbd` actions must be executed from the `cbd` root folder.
   * Most of the `cbd` commands require `root` permissions, so you may want to apply `sudo su`.

-## Set up Cloudbreak Deployer
+## Cloudbreak Deployer Installation

+#### Install CLoudbreak Deployer

-First. [install the Cloudbreak Deployer](onprem.md) manually on a VM inside your Mesos cluster's private network.
+First, [install the Cloudbreak Deployer](onprem.md) manually on a VM inside your Mesos cluster's private network.

 If you have your own installed VM, check the [Initialize your Profile](mesos.md#initialize-your-profile) section here before starting the provisioning.